zwoo-hq/docs-de/docs/games/index.md

 This section of the documentation is a work in progress.
 Content may be incomplete or subject to change.
 :::

-Zwoo can be played in a variety of ways.
+ZWOO can be played in a variety of ways.
 The most popular one are online games, where you can play with your friends or other players from all over the world.
-But you can also play zwoo in a local network on lan parties or even offline against bots.
+But you can also play ZWOO in a local network on lan parties or even offline against bots.

 - [Online games](./online-games)
 - [Local games](./local-games)